AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/genai/recommendations.md

 While your ethics don’t have to match Adobe’s perfectly, users should be able to learn about your ethical standards and how these standards apply to your use of AI.

-**Soon you’ll have an opportunity to share a link to this information when you submit your add-on to the marketplace.
-Users will see this link when they view the add-on’s detailed listing page.**

-**In the meantime, consider including this information on your website or support page.**

 ## Share information about how your add-on uses generative AI

 It’s pretty clear how an add-on that generates an image from a text prompt leverages generative AI.